2.2 Medical Registration

 2.5 Oxford Newcomers' Club

 All students are required to register with the University online before the start of their course.
 You will be sent a login name and password by the University after you have submitted your university card form.
 The details are emailed to the email address you have provided to the university.
-This will activate your university IT account and give you access to the Student Self-Service.
+This will activate your university IT account and give you access to the Student Self-Service and Self Registration page where you can activate your Eduroam (Wi-Fi/VPN) account and download software provided by the University.
 Students on courses lasting more than one year will need to register annually, at the same time of year as their original registration.
 Once registered, you will have access to your own record at the University and can update your personal details, print an enrolment certificate etc.

-When you arrive at Oxford, you should come to the College Office to collect your university card.
+When you arrive at Oxford, you should come to the College Office at South Lodge to collect your university card.
 Collection times will be provided in the pre-arrival information leaflet.

 The College will hold an induction programme at the start of Michaelmas Term (according to the timetable issued by the University, so as not to clash with Departmental inductions).
 The programme will focus on orientation to the city, the University and the College, on disseminating practical information and on enabling the students to get to know each other.